-- Use a tripod. - Set the focus to infinity in manual focus mode when shooting fireworks, etc. - Use the wireless Remote Commander (sold separately) (page 103).
-Pressing the SHUTTER button on the Remote Commander triggers BULB shooting and pressing it again stops BULB shooting.
-You do not need to press and hold the SHUTTER button on the Remote Commander.
+- Use a tripod. - Set the focus to infinity in manual focus mode when shooting fireworks, etc. - Use the Wireless Remote Commander (sold separately) (page 112).
+Pressing the SHUTTER button on the Wireless Remote Commander triggers BULB shooting and pressing it again stops BULB shooting.
+You do not need to press and hold the SHUTTER button on the Wireless Remote Commander. - If you use a Remote Commander that is equipped with a shutter button lock function (sold separately), you can leave the shutter open using the Remote Commander.

-- When using a tripod, turn off the SteadyShot function (page 46). - The longer the exposure time, the more conspicuous the noise on the image. - After shooting, noise reduction (Long exp.NR) will be done for the same amount of time that the shutter was open.
-You cannot do any further shooting during the reduction.
+- When using a tripod, turn off the SteadyShot function (page 48). - The longer the exposure time, the more conspicuous the noise on the image. - After shooting, noise reduction (Long exp.NR) will be done for the same amount of time that the shutter was open.
+You cannot do any further shooting during the reduction. - When the Smile Shutter or Auto HDR function is activated, you cannot set the shutter speed to [BULB]. - If the Smile Shutter or Auto HDR function is used with the shutter speed set to [BULB], the shutter speed is temporarily set to 30 seconds.